ncatlab/nlab-content/pages/8/3/2/0/238/content.md

 * [[Tim Porter|Tim]]:

    * Created [[fundamental group of a topos]].
 At present this is lifted / adapted from an article I wrote some time ago so needs some attention.
-(This necessary attention includes fixing some diacriticals on some names.
-HELP PLEASE ZORAN!)
+(This necessary attention includes fixing some diacriticals on some names.)

 # 2009-03-17